 We believe the value of our playAWARDS program is tied to the breadth of rewards we make available to our players.
 Our ability to keep the program fresh and relevant is rooted in the value we deliver to our awards partners.
 As we continue to demonstrate the productivity and impact of our games as a user acquisition, reactivation and inventory management solution, our awards partners can increase their engagement, optimizing their rewards and the overall merchandising of the program.
-Driving demonstrable results is key to retaining our existing awards partners and attracting new ones.
-We expect to continue to demonstrate the value of our program, and in doing so, further build upon our substantial collection of awards partners and rewards.
+Driving demonstrate the value of our program, and in doing so, further build upon our substantial collection of awards partners and rewards.